What is Keyword Density, and how is it calculated?

 So far, in the article, we have talked about what keyword density is, its importance, and its difference from keyword stuffing.
 But how is this density calculated?

 In general, calculating the density of keywords has a simple formula.
 The number of times a keyword is used in a text is divided by the total number of words used, multiplied by 100.
 For example, if your context has 1000 words and your keyword is used ten times, the density of The desired keyword will be a percentage.

 The above formula only works for single-word keywords.
 But keep in mind that when people search the Internet to find what they want, they don’t just search for a word.
 They may use phrases that contain more than one word.
 For example, someone looking to find the best traditional entertainment places does not just search for the phrase entertainment.

-Multi-word keyword phrases add a new level of complexity to the topic of keyword density.
-These terms change the calculations you have to perform to calculate your keyword density.
+Multi-word keyword phrases add a new level of complexity to keyword density.
+These terms change the calculations you must perform to calculate your keyword density.
 The formula required here is as follows:

 KD = (KR / (TW – (KR × (NWK-1)))) × 100